GNUnet 0.19.5

 References GNUNET_BANDWIDTH_Tracker::available_bytes_per_s__, GNUNET_BANDWIDTH_Tracker::consumption_since_last_update__, GNUNET_BANDWIDTH_Tracker::excess_cb, GNUNET_BANDWIDTH_Tracker::excess_cb_cls, GNUNET_ERROR_TYPE_DEBUG, GNUNET_TIME_absolute_get(), GNUNET_BANDWIDTH_Tracker::last_update__, LOG, GNUNET_BANDWIDTH_Tracker::max_carry_s__, GNUNET_BANDWIDTH_Tracker::update_cb, GNUNET_BANDWIDTH_Tracker::update_cb_cls, update_excess(), and GNUNET_BANDWIDTH_Value32NBO::value__.

-Referenced by GNUNET_BANDWIDTH_tracker_init(), and handle_connect().
+Referenced by GNUNET_BANDWIDTH_tracker_init().

 Here is the call graph for this function: